-The reason it's called Sketching Light is because of Joe's tendency to diagram the lighting scenario on napkins.
-They're entertaining, but also useful to see just how he positioned his subject, lights and environment.
+The reason it’s called Sketching Light is because Joe tends to diagram the lighting scenario on napkins.
+They’re entertaining but also useful to see just how he positioned his subject, lights and environment.

-The surprise, for me, is something that wasn't a big part of Joe's previous books.
+The surprise, for me, is something that wasn’t a big part of Joe’s previous books.
 He goes out of his way to specify his equipment and settings for each shot.
-The reason that surprise me is because he says, rightly so, that his settings are not your settings.
-You can't just plug in what aperture, ISO and shutter speed Joe used in a specific camera and expect to get the same results.
+The reason that surprises me is that he says, rightly so, that his settings are not your settings.
+You can’t just plug in what aperture, ISO, and shutter speed Joe used in a specific camera and expect to get the same results.

 Because location photography is never the same.
 Not even at the same location.
-Light changes, clouds move.
-Things are never the same and the stars likely won't align for you as they did for Joe on a particular shot.
+Light changes, and clouds move.
+Things are never the same and the stars likely won’t align for you as they did for Joe on a particular shot.
 Every case is a new ball game.
-It's informed by your past experience, but you have to treat it like its own baby.
+It’s informed by your experience, but you must treat it like its own baby.

 I suspect that Joe provided this information because so many people requested it.
 It certainly doesn’t hurt to know that Joe shot a photo with a D3X using a 14-24mm lens zoomed to 19mm at ISO 100, 1/125th of a second shutter speed at f/13.

 Of course, your mileage may (and likely will) vary.